Mangul-Lab-USC/Mangul-Lab-USC.github.io/_posts/2024-02-20-Timur-Suhodolschi.md

 ---
 title: "Congratulations to Dottie Yu on her acceptance to the Cleveland Clinic Lerner College of Medicine!"

-author: Dottie Yu
+author: Timur Suhodolschi
-member-page: yu-dottie.html
+member-page: suhodolschi-timur.html

 image: images/blog/